MagesticDev/warehouse-back/README.md

   # SMTP constante
   Enter your information concerning the SMTP connection (OVH or other ...).
-  This allows the sending of mail via the application.
+  This allows the sending of mail in the application.

   # SQL constante
   Fill in your information about the MYSQL connection.